Wellbeing and Accessibility Planning Form

 Additional Travel Health Preparation

-In addition to filling out the Health Information form, DIS recommends that you:
+In addition to filling out the Wellbeing and Accessibility Planning form, DIS recommends that you:

 - Review the Center for Disease Control and Prevention (CDC) information for Sweden and/or Denmark, each of your study tour locations, and any countries you plan to visit in your free time.
 Be sure you are up to date on immunizations.
 Find the CDC website here